petertait/react-firebase-starter/README.md

-# Auth with React Router V4 and Firebase V3
+# React Starter with Mobx and Firebase
-This is an example repo for authenticating with Firebase and React Router.
+This is a starter React project with Firebase authentication, React Router 4 and Mobx.

-*Using React 15.4.0, React Router 4, and Firebase 3.6.1*

 #### Features:
 * Protected Routes with React Router